w-duffy/TradeTwits/README.md

      npm install
      ```

-4. Create a .env file base on the .env.example given in the root directory BEWARE the API keys needed are from Finnhub-python and Rapid-API
+4. Create a .env file base on the .env.example given in the root directory.
+The API keys needed are from [finnhub](https://finnhub.io/) and [Alpha Advantage](https://rapidapi.com/alphavantage/api/alpha-vantage/)

 5. Setup your PostgreSQL user, password and database and make sure it matches your **.env** file